About Illinois River open Tent or Van

 TIMES Please clean up and check out of your site by 12:am on the day of your departure.
 You can check in by 2:pm on the day of your arrival.

-CLIMATE & THE ILLINOIS VALLEY Cedar Song holds the heart during the summer.
+CLIMATE & THE ILLINOIS VALLEY Cedar Bloom holds the heart during the summer.
 Temps can range from 75-95 during the day and generally cools down to the 70's during the evenings.
 Swimming in the summer months is delicious.
 We have mostly pebbly beaches and a jagged rock and sand beach right where the Swimming hole is.
 The river is chilly until late June and it cools down again in late September.

 NEIGHBORS There is another campground right next door but since we have 100 acres, you never really see a soul!
 Please use our pathways to travel property next to us, and respect the privacy and tranquility of our neighbors by not keeping late hours or playing loud music.